automl/DeepCAVE/docs/getting_started.rst

 Getting Started
 ===============

-After you have followed the installation steps, you can start DeepCAVE via following command:
+After you have followed the installation steps, you can start DeepCAVE via following command (in any directory):

 .. code:: bash